logo-mini

 Purr-fect for pets

 Bringing your pet on holiday with you is fun – they’re part of the family after all.
-Selected hotels, guest houses and B&Bs happily accommodate pets: the five-star Hayfield Manor in Cork even has matching dog kennels (marked Lord and Lady).
-B&B Ireland has over 150 members who accept pets into their homes and many self-catering properties are now pet-friendly.
+Selected hotels, guest houses and B&Bs happily accommodate pets: the five-star Cliff House Hotel in County Waterford even offers a luxury package specially designed for your pooch.
+B&B Ireland has lots of members who accept pets into their homes and many self-catering properties are now pet-friendly.

 For the enthusiastic dog owner, the possibilities for walks are endless on the island – although remember to keep your dog on a leash at all times as sheep can pop up out of the most unlikely places!
 During the summer months, country fairs and festivals hold all sorts of dog shows, cat shows and pet races; so if you’re particularly proud of your pooch why not see if they can bring home the gold?